SEBA-Smart-Services/smartnet/batman_mesh_network/setup.md

     1. `uci set batman-adv.bat0.routing_algo='BATMAN_IV'`
     1. `uci set batman-adv.bat0.aggregated_ogms='1'`
     1. `uci set batman-adv.bat0.gw_bandwidth='10000'`
-    1. `uci set batman-adv.bat0.ip=xxx.xxx.xxx.xxx` set the devices IP address for the mesh network.
+    1. `uci set batman-adv.bat0.ip=xxx.xxx.xxx.xxx` set the devices IP address for the mesh network (needs to be unique.
     1. `uci set batman-adv.bat0.mask=xxx.xxx.xxx.xxx` set the mask for the device (make sure it is the same for all devices).
     1. `uci set batman-adv.bat0.gw_mode=client` set to be either "server" or "client" depending on whether the particular device needs to be able to communicate with the internet (server) or not (client).
     1. `uci set batman-adv.bat0.enable=1`